okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 }
 ```

-I did have to make a few additional adjustments to get all the Protractor tests to pass:

-1. In `crypto-pwa/e2e/spec/login.e2e-spec.ts`, I was unable to get the `should show a login button` test to pass, so I ignored it by changing `it(...)` to `xit(...)`.
-2. In this same file, I changed the 2000ms timeouts to 5000ms and 5000ms timeouts to 30000ms.
-3. In `crypto-pwa/test/protractor.conf.js`, I changed `defaultTimeoutInterval` to `600000`.

-//todo: confirm these are necessary

-After making all these changes, create a new branch, and check them in.
+After making all these changes, create a new branch, check in your changes, and create a pull request on GitHub.

 ```bash
 git checkout -b enable-e2e-tests